rayacode/ByteObf/README.md

 Command	Description
 -input	Target file path to obfuscate.
 -output	Output path for the obfuscated JAR.
--config	Path to a configuration file (bozarConfig.json or your renamed version).
--noupdate	Disables the startup update check.
+-config	Path to a configuration file byteobfconfig.json -noupdate	Disables the startup update check.
 -console	Runs the application without a GUI and starts the obfuscation task immediately.
 License